Lori E. James, Ph.D.

 Dr. James came to UCCS in 2001 from a post-doctoral position at the University of California, Los Angeles.
 She earned her Ph.D. and M.A. in Cognitive Psychology from the Claremont Graduate School in Claremont, CA. Dr. James' main research areas are memory, language, and age-related changes in these abilities.
-She primarily teaches courses in cognitive psychology and research methodology, and has served as the department’s Director of Undergraduate Training since 2011.
+She primarily teaches courses in cognitive psychology and research methodology, and served as the department’s Director of Undergraduate Training from 2011-2019.

 Areas of Interest

 - PSY 1100 - The Profession of Psychology